The Most Scenic East Coast Cities to Visit

 Annapolis, Maryland

 Just like Roanoke, Annapolis is a great place for people seeking to decompress from their busy lives.
 You will have access to acres and acres of land for wild camping, hiking, bird watching, and other outdoor sports.
 The Chesapeake Bay shoreline offers a fantastic avenue for world-renowned sailing.
 Snorkeling, surfing, swimming, and scuba diving are other activities you can do on the waters of Chesapeake Bay.
 If you do not like the water, you can head over to the maritime museum or the Historic Annapolis Museum to dive into the history of the city and America.
 An evening in the city can always be made more jovial with a visit to one of the concerts or festivities happening in the Annapolis Summer Garden Theatre.
-You can also take on a guided tour to the Annapolis Naval Academy to learn more about the training of the US Navy and Marine Corps.
+You can also take a guided tour of the Annapolis Naval Academy to learn more about the training of the US Navy and Marine Corps.

 Portsmouth, New Hampshire